-(1) We have agreed to pay the underwriters a cash fee equal to eight percent (8.0%) of the aggregate gross proceeds from the sale of the common stock.
+(1) We have agreed to pay the underwriters a cash fee equal to eight percent (8.0%) of the aggregate gross proceeds from the sale of the common stock, provided however, that the discount or spread shall be three and one half percent (3.5%) for any investors initially introduced by us.
 We have also agreed to reimburse the underwriters for certain expenses incurred by them and the underwriters will receive compensation in addition to underwriting discounts and commissions.
-See "Underwriting" beginning on page 159 of this prospectus for more information about the compensation payable to the underwriters, including reimbursable expenses.
+See "Underwriting" beginning on page 160 of this prospectus for more information about the compensation payable to the underwriters, including reimbursable expenses.